 - Bake at 350 degrees for 45-50 minutes.
 Let cake stand 5 minutes before inverting.

 - Allow cake to cool completely (minimum 1 hour) before slicing into 3 layers.
+(Refer to video and instructions in above post for tips.)

 Make the homemade whipped cream: